dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera/README.md

 The pipeline builds HTML documentation for the pipeline in [./docs/](docs), which is rendered via GitHub Pages at [https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera](https://dms-vep.github.io/SARS-CoV-2_XBB.1.5_spike_DMS_infant_sera).

 Analysis of validation experiments for DMS is in [./validation_notebooks/](validation_notebooks)

-### Library design
-The design of the mutant library is contained in [./library_design/](library_design).
-That design is not part of the pipeline but contains code that must be run separately with its own [conda](https://docs.conda.io/) environment.